Choosing Your Path

 _____ Get to know your military recruiter

-Most importantly, you must GRADUATE School!
+Most importantly, you must GRADUATE from school!

 Connecting with the Military Branches